drj11/zontem0/discussion.md

-The reliance on a very small number of stations for certain regions and decadal periods is unfortunate, but indicates the importance of careful reconstruction and correction for even individual stations, such as that undertaken for Byrd station [BROMWICHETAL2012].
+The reliance on a very small number of stations for certain regions and decadal periods is unfortunate, but indicates the importance of careful reconstruction and correction for even individual stations, such as that undertaken by Bromwich et al for Byrd station [BROMWICHETAL2012].
 Bromwich's Byrd record has not been used in ZONTEM because for simplicity only a single source, GHCN-M, is used.
 I encourage the curious to perform their own experiment, changing ZONTEM to incorporate the record into the analysis.